apache/httpd-site/content/ABOUT_APACHE.md

 # What is the Apache HTTP Server Project?  {#What}

-The Apache HTTP Server Project is a collaborative software development effort aimed at creating a robust, commercial-grade, featureful, and freely-available source code implementation of an HTTP (Web) server.
+The Apache HTTP Server Project is a collaborative software development effort aimed at creating a robust, commercial-grade, feature-rich, and freely-available source code implementation of an HTTP (Web) server.
 The project is jointly managed by a group of volunteers located around the world, using the Internet and the Web to communicate, plan, and develop the